-Isabella Buscemi Flaunts Insane Figure In Scanty Pink-Lace Lingerie Set
+Isabella Buscemi Flaunts Insane Figure In Scanty Pink Lace Lingerie Set

-The 22-year-old was photographed in a doorway for the two-slide series as a large gray couch and Christmas tree were visible behind her.
+The 22-year-old was photographed in a doorway for the two-slide series as a large gray couch and Christmas tree were both visible behind her.
 She took center stage in both frames, striking two eye-catching poses that displayed her form from different angles.

 In the first photo, she stood with legs parted as the front of her body face the camera.
 She placed one hand on her locks and the other on the door landing.
-She wore a sultry expression on her face as she directed her soft glare towards the camera’s lens.
+She wore a sultry expression on her face as she directed her soft glare toward the camera's lens.
 The second image displayed the right side of her figure as she propped her booty out to further define her curves.
-She placed one hand on the doors landing once more and the other on her thigh.
+She placed one hand on the door's landing once more and the other on her thigh.
 She pouted with her mouth slightly parted and looked to her right.

 She wore her long highlighted locks, which were parted slightly off-center, in loose waves that fell effortlessly around her shoulders and back.
 Her perfectly manicured nails were short and polished white.

-Isabella flaunted her killer curves in a minuscule pink-lace lingerie set.
-Her bra featured two adjustable shoulders straps, half-cut cups that revealed a great deal of cleavage, and a thin strap that bridged the bottoms of both cups.
+Isabella flaunted her killer curves in a minuscule pink lace lingerie set.
+Her bra featured two adjustable shoulder straps, half-cut cups that revealed a great deal of cleavage, and a thin strap that bridged the bottoms of both cups.
 Her scantily cut panties, which appeared to be a thong, easily drew the eye to her curvy hips and bodacious derriere.

-Isabella completed the look with several pieces of jewelry, including her signature nameplate necklace, diamond stud earring and a naval piercing.

 "Perfect!
 I love you!
 You are very beautiful," one individual wrote.

-“Gorgeous!
-Absolutely perfect and so sexy,” chimed in another admirer.
+"Gorgeous!
+Absolutely perfect and so sexy," another admirer chimed in.

 "You are the textbook definition of pretty in pink," a third fan asserted, adding pink heart emoji to their message.

-“Beautiful body, legs, smile, look, tan, and outfit.
+"Beautiful body, legs, smile, look, tan, and outfit.
 You look fantastic!
-Love it and you,” proclaimed a fourth user.
+Love it and you," a fourth user proclaimed

-Isabella updates her Instagram feed with sizzling content almost daily, induing a constant state of admiration in her fans.
+Isabella updates her Instagram feed with sizzling content almost daily, inducing a constant state of admiration in her fans.
 Just yesterday, she shared another racy post in which she sported a skimpy bikini while promoting Bang Energy.